 "I spoke with Coach [Tom Herman] on the phone, and he told me that they had decided to offer me a scholarship.
 I was very, very thankful that they looked into me to see what type of player I was and decided to offer me a scholarship.
 Ohio State is one of the schools I like right now, but I want to take my time and see how it plays out.
 I plan on announcing the school I choose on signing day."

 According to 247Sports' Composite Rankings, Gennesy ranks as the 7th best overall junior college prospect and the 6th best junior college offensive tackle prospect, just behind Buckeye targets Jermaine Eluemenor and Chad Mavety.
 This additional offer out to an offensive lineman in the 2014 class could indicate a lack of confidence in the current o-line targets' chances to end up Buckeyes, but Gennesy is no slouch.
 The Mississippian has gathered offers from several of the big boys in today's recruiting, including Georgia, Oklahoma, Tennessee, Kentucky and West Virginia.
-After Jamarco Jones and others make their college decision official and announce, we'll get a better picture of Gennesy's chances of pledging to suit up in scarlet and grey.
+After Jamarco Jones and others make their college decision official and announce, we'll get a better picture of Gennesy's chances of pledging to suit up in scarlet and gray.

 Just spoke to Brandon Harris.
 He said that while Auburn is not his leader, they are in his top 3.
 More here: bit.ly/ZLuLvF— Matt Scalici (@MattScalici) June 4, 2013